 R, S and T (Children) EWFC B103.
 Appeared for a local authority.
-The court made findings in respect of: a mother having vaginal and anal sex with her learning disabled son, whilst her other children watched; the father raping his daughter on several occasions in the family home and the mother assisting in facilitating the father’s sexual abuse of the daughter.
+The court made findings that a mother had vaginal and anal sex with her learning-disabled son, whilst her other children watched.
+The court also found that the father had raped his daughter on several occasions in the family home, and the mother assisting in facilitating the father’s sexual abuse of their daughter.

 R, S and T (Children) EWFC B102.
 Appeared for a local authority.
 A case involving extreme intergenerational incest and sexual abuse.
 The court considered the circumstances in which a local authority could be compelled to arrange an interview with a child – and witness to the abuse of their siblings – where the police had not done so.